 3 (304words)

-Hello, today's topic is "High school students should have a part-time job".
-Before starting our speech, we define that the frequency of the part-time jobs can be decided by each high school student.
-As for the topic, we have two points.
-The first point is that they can think of their careers by experiencing a variety of jobs.
-The second point is that they can learn about social etiquette and responsibility through part-time jobs.
+Hello everyone.
+Today's topic is "High school students should have a part-time job".
+We define the frequency of a part-time job as one that can be decided by each high school student.
+With regards to the topic, we have two points: The first point is that students can think about their career options by experiencing a variety of jobs.
+The second point is that they can learn about social etiquette and responsibility with part-time jobs.

 Now I'll explain the first point.
-There are various occupations out there in this world, but they have never known the actual circumstances about the jobs which they dream of in their classrooms.
-Therefore, high school students have difficulties deciding what to choose one from those jobs.
-That is why it is better for them to have a part-time job and experience the actual circumstances about the jobs.
-One of good points on working as a part-timer is that they can experience the social structure and know how it works without having an excessive responsibility.
-Full-time workers cannot quit their jobs easily.
-Meanwhile, part-timers can do that more easily; they can experience different jobs in the short term, and doing so will not have negative impacts on their future careers because it is a part-time job after all.
-In this way, high school students can think of their future occupation while working as a part-timer.
+There are many occupations in this world, but students have never known the actual circumstances about the jobs that they dream of in their classrooms.
+Therefore, high school students have difficulties deciding what to choose amongst those many occupations.
+That is why it is better for them to have a part-time job and experience the actual circumstances of professional work.
+One of the good points about working a part-time job is that students can experience social structure and job know-how without having excessive responsibility.
+Full-time workers cannot leave their jobs easily.
+Meanwhile, part-time workers can do that much easier.
+They can experience different jobs in the short-term and doing so will not have negative impacts on their future careers because it is a part-time job, after all.
+In this way, high school students can consider their future occupations while working as part-time workers.

-Also, they can learn how education in schools can be applied to real-life jobs.
-For example, if they work for accounting companies, they will realize the importance of mathematics and statistics.
-And that greatly motivates students to learn those subjects seriously.
-This helps them to decide what to major in or what skills they will acquire in university or other institutes.
+Also, students can learn how education in schools can be applied to real-life jobs.
+For example, if they work for an accounting company, they will realize the importance of applied mathematics and statistics.
+That greatly motivates students to learn those subjects seriously and helps them to decide what major to pursue or what skills they wish to acquire in university or other institutes.

-For those reasons I mentioned earlier, part-time jobs for high school students are necessary.
+For these reasons, part-time jobs for high school students are necessary.

 4 (413words)